Nick Danger: Development

 In January 1969, while the Firesign Theatre's radio show Radio Free Oz was running on KMET (FM), the Firesigns wrote a pilot script for a show inspired by Fred Allen's 1942 show Allen's Alley, to be broadcast live from the Los Angeles Elks Hall near MacArthur Park.
 The script contained a third act based on a hardboiled detective Nick Danger, modeled after Yours Truly, Johnny Dollar.
 When KMET rejected the pilot, the Firesigns expanded the script to a 28-minute mock radio play, which they recorded in January and February.
 This was released in July as the second side of their second album, How Can You Be in Two Places at Once When You're Not Anywhere at All.

 Supporting characters

 A constant thorn in Danger's side is police Lieutenant Alvin Bradshaw, portrayed by Peter Bergman.
-Bradshaw is resentful of Danger's "intrusion" into police business, jealous of his appeal to women, and suspicious of his honesty, constantly looking for a chance to catch him in a felony.
+Bradshaw is resentful of Danger's "intrusion" into police business, jealous of his appeal to women, and suspicious of his honesty, constantly looking for a chance to catch him in a felony (he specifically blames Danger for the botched arrest and subsequent escape of a pederast).
 Bradshaw's dream is to become district attorney and prosecute Danger for a capital crime.